22 LA County sheriff's recruits hit by vehicle during run - KESQ

 22 LA County sheriff’s recruits hit by vehicle during run

 WHITTIER, Calif.
-(AP) — A vehicle struck 22 Los Angeles County sheriff’s recruits on a training run around dawn Wednesday and five were critically injured, authorities said.
+(AP) — A car struck 22 Los Angeles County sheriff’s recruits on a training run around dawn Wednesday and five were critically injured, authorities said.

 A total of 23 people were injured, including the driver, said Los Angeles County Fire Department spokesperson Capt.
 Sheila Kelliher.